Primusinterp/Primusinterp.github.io/_tabs/PrimusC2.md

 I work on this project in my spare time when i am not working or doing other security stuff, i am by no means a skilled coding genuis, but i love to learn and improve :) If you have any suggetions for me or feedback i would love to hear it, you can reach me on my socials.

+If interested you can download my bachelor thesis [here](/assets/Bachelor_Report_Oliver_Albertsen.pdf) - keep in mind that a lot has changed for the framework since its publication, so some aspects may not apply any more.

 ## Installation
 To get the dependencies installed and the server ready to go, it's needed to run the setup script and a few manual commands.